 Because customer success teams need to anticipate their clients’ problems, they need to be in close contact.
 They need to proactively reach out to the clients, find out how they’re doing, and help them find the ways to get the highest ROI out of the product or service.
 They also need to have a deep understanding of the customer’s industry, issues, and goals.

 This type of active relationship-building is what creates connections that drive customer loyalty.
+And this can be easily done by using a customer success platform that segments your customers so you know what to focus on.

 Account managers, on the other hand, are generally reactive.